 Determining how much you should spend on a CPU can be a difficult decision to make.
-A lot of the decision obviously depends on how much you have budgeted for the CPU, and how much you plan to spend on all of the other computer components.
+A lot of the decision obviously depends on how much you have budgeted for the CPU and how much you plan to spend on all of the other computer components.
 It also depends on what type of computer you intend to build.

-The CPU you would need for a high-end gaming computer is much different than the CPU needed for an everyday use computer mostly used for email and surfing the web.
+The CPU you would need for a high-end gaming computer is much different than the CPU needed for an everyday use computer, mostly used for email and surfing the web.
 Once you determine the use and budget for your computer, then you can decide how much you should spend on a CPU.

 The Function of a CPU

-This is crucial for gaming, as gaming requires lots of smaller task and a few complex tasks to be executed at any given time.
-When building a gaming PC, it is important to mention that there are four main components you need to maximize your performance from as much as possible.
+This is crucial for gaming, as gaming requires lots of smaller tasks and a few complex tasks to be executed at any given time.
+When building a gaming PC, it is important to mention that there are four main components you need to maximize your performance as much as possible.
 The CPU (central processing unit), GPU (graphics processing unit), motherboard, and RAM (Random Access Memory).

-Putting all of these components together harmoniously is crucial to building a high performing gaming personal computer.
+Putting all of these components together harmoniously is crucial to building a high-performing gaming personal computer.

 CPU and Computer Budget

 Before you can spend any money on a CPU or any component of your computer, you need to carefully map out your budget and what you are willing to spend.